Install the WatchGuard Single Sign-On (SSO) Client

-If you configure multiple Active Directory domains, your users must install the SSO Client.
+- Install the SSO Client manually on each workstation.
+If you configure more than one Active Directory domain, your users must install the SSO Client.
 For more information, see Configure Active Directory Authentication.

-For your users with Mac OS X, before they can successfully use the SSO Client, they must make sure their computers have joined the Active Directory server.
-For more information, see the documentation for your Active Directory server.
+For your users with Mac OS X, before they can successfully use the SSO Client, they must make sure their computers have joined the Active Directory domain.
+For more information about domain membership for Mac OS X clients, see the documentation for your Active Directory server.

 To install the SSO Client: